Highway Defects & Accidents

 A

-The Manual on Uniform Traffic Control Devices, or MUTCD, defines the standards used by road managers nationwide to install and maintain traffic control devices on all public streets, highways, bikeways, and private roads open to public travel.
+The Manual on Uniform Traffic Control Devices (MUTCD) establishes the nationwide standards that road managers must follow when installing and maintaining traffic control devices on all public streets, highways, bikeways, and even private roads open to public travel.

 Who is responsible for ensuring the safety of our roads?